On the role of Allee effect and mass migration in survival and extinction of a species: Model I: The basic model

+We prove it in three steps in Section \ref{firstproof}.
+First [Step (i)] we find $\phi^1_c(\lambda,N)$ small enough to have survival: by Proposition \ref{monotonicity0} the process survives for each $\phi$ smaller than $\phi^1_c(\lambda,N)$.
+Then [Step (ii)] we prove that the process dies out for all $\lambda, N$ by taking $\phi\geq1$ if it starts from a finite initial configuration and by taking $\phi>1$ if it starts from $\eta_0 \in\OmN$.
+Finally in Step (iii) we use Corollary \ref{monotonicity1} to obtain the existence of a critical parameter $\phi_c(\lambda,N)$.\vadjust{\goodbreak}

-The model admits a phase transition with respect to the death rate $\phi$ for each $N\geq 2$, while the same process without migrations dies out almost surely.
-The effect of a migration is to move an individual from a site in state $N$, where there is no possibility to give birth, to a site with less than $N$ individuals, where it may reproduce itself.
-Therefore even if there is no monotonicity with respect to $\lambda$ (cf. Remark \ref{rem_Nlambda}), this suggests that an increase of $\lambda$ is good for survival.
+Figure \ref{phase1} sketches the phase diagram in the $(\lambda,\phi)$ plane.
+The model admits a phase transition with respect to the death rate $\phi $ for each $N\geq2$, while the same process without migrations dies out almost surely.
+The effect of a~migration is to move an individual from a site in state $N$, where there is no possibility to give birth, to a site with less than $N$ individuals, where it may reproduce itself.
+Therefore even if there is no monotonicity with respect to $\lambda$ (cf. Remark \ref{remNlambda}), this suggests that an increase of $\lambda$ is good for survival.
 Contact interactions and migrations work in a similar way, but small differences are present.
 From a mathematical point of view an increase of the migration rate does not favor ergodicity.

-\section{Model II: the Allee effect}
+\section{Model II: The Allee effect}

 We translate the Allee effect into mathematical terms for a metapopulation model.
-As in Model I, we fix a capacity $N$ for all sites, but we assume the death rate larger than (or equal to) the birth rate when the density is small.
-Namely, fix a positive integer $N_{A}\leq N$ and positive real numbers $\phi$, $\lambda$ and $\phi_{A}\geq 1$; the transitions are, for all $x\in S$, $y \in S$, $x\sim y$, referring to notations in (\ref{generator})
+As in Model I, we fix a capacity~$N$ for all sites, but we assume the death rate larger than (or equal to) the birth rate when the density is small.
+Namely, fix a positive integer $N_{A}\leq N$ and positive real numbers $\phi$, $\lambda$ and $\phi _{A}\geq1$; the transitions are, for all $x\in S$, $y \in S$, $x\sim y$, referring to the notation in~(\ref{generator})

-We assume $\phi_A\geq 1$ and $\phi_{A} \geq \phi$; in other words if $\eta_t(x)\leq N_{A}$ then the death rate $\phi_{A}\eta_t(x)$ is larger than (or equal to) the birth rate $\eta_t(x)$ because of the Allee effect.
-If $\eta_t(x)> N_{A}$, the most interesting situation is given by a death rate $\phi\eta_t(x)$ smaller than or equal to the birth rate $\eta_t(x)$, that is $\phi\leq 1$.
-If either $\phi\geq 1$ and $\eta_0$ is finite or $\phi>1$ and $\eta_0 \in \OmN$ the species gets extinct as proved in Theorem $\ref{phasetransition1}$.
-If $N_{A}=0$ (no Allee effect) or $N_{A}=N$ (death rate always larger than birth rate) there is only one death rate and we are back to Model I.
+We assume $\phi_A\geq1$ and $\phi_{A} \geq\phi$; in other words if $\eta_t(x)\leq N_{A}$, then the death rate $\phi_{A}\eta_t(x)$ is larger than (or equal to) the birth rate $\eta_t(x)$ because of the Allee effect.
+If $\eta_t(x)> N_{A}$, the most interesting situation is given by a death rate $\phi\eta_t(x)$ smaller than or equal to the birth rate $\eta _t(x)$, that is, $\phi\leq1$.
+If either $\phi\geq1$ and $\eta_0$ is finite or $\phi>1$ and $\eta_0 \in\OmN$ the species gets extinct as proved in Theorem \ref{phasetransition1}.
+If $N_{A}=0$ (no Allee effect) or $N_{A}=N$ (death rate always larger than birth rate), there is only one death rate, and we are back to Model I.